How do Britain’s train ticket prices compare with Europe?

 - Milan-Rome (297 miles): £35/£94

-Additionally, a trip of 45 miles/72km between cities away from the capital was examined.
+Additionally, trips of 45 miles (72km) between cities other than capitals were examined.
 The survey looked at same-day purchase, travelling off peak, using slower trains where they were cheaper:

 - Manchester-Leeds (43 miles): £9